1. BOOK ONE OF OUR COTTAGES

 vi.
 The contract for you to hire our cottage only starts when we have issued the signed or emailed holiday confirmation to you as detailed in 2 above.

 vii.
-You occupy our cottage, or our friends’, under the contract as a holiday home and you acknowledge that the tenancy we grant to you under the contract is not an assured tenancy and that no statutory periodic tenancy (as defined in the Housing Act 1988 and other related law) will arise from your occupancy of the cottage.
+You occupy our cottage, or our friends’, under the contract as a holiday home as defined in Schedule 1 of the Housing Act 1988 and you acknowledge that the tenancy we grant to you under the contract is not an assured tenancy and that no statutory periodic tenancy (as defined in the Housing Act 1988 and other related law) will arise from your occupancy of the cottage.

 viii.
 You and we agree that the fees detailed at 10 and 12 above are liquidated damages meaning that they are a genuine pre-estimate of our costs arising from your failure to fulfil your responsibilities under this contract and immediately payable to us and where you have paid for your holiday using a credit or debit card, you grant us authority to use the same credit or debit card to pay these fees.